 If the District cannot take disciplinary action against the respondent because the complainant refuses to participate in the investigation, it should pursue other steps to limit the effects of the alleged harassment and prevent its recurrence.

-V. APPEALS
+X. APPEALS

-If the District imposes discipline against a respondent as a result of the findings in its investigation, the respondent may appeal the decision using the process for appealing a disciplinary decision.
+If the District imposes discipline against a student or employee as a result of the findings in its investigation, the student or employee may appeal the decision using the process for appealing a disciplinary decision.